 “Mara.
 Come out.
 You can’t get off the bus, without me shooting you.”

-A man towards the back stood up slowly.
+An elderly man towards the back stood up slowly.
 Sweat beaded on his face.
 He was petrified.
 Mara’s head poked out from around the man’s shoulder.
-Her free arm snaked over the other shoulder to hold him in place.
-Her gun appeared at his side pointed into his ribs.
+Her free arm snaked over the other shoulder, to hold him in place.
+Her gun appeared at his side, pointed into his ribs.

 I could hear Mara screaming something outside as I untangled myself from the man who curled up into the fetal position sobbing.
 I pushed my way through the side door.
 My body locked up and I slammed into the ground.
 I tried unsuccessfully to move my arms and legs.
 I fought hard, but blackness over took me.